Kunde21/asm2plan9s/README.md

 Make sure YASM is installed on your platform.
 Get the code and compile with `go install`.

+usage:  -h help
+	-w write back to the file

 Example
 -------

 ```
 $ more example.s
                                  // VPADDQ  XMM0,XMM1,XMM8
-$ asm2plan9s example.s
+$ asm2plan9s -w example.s
 $ echo example.s
     LONG $0xd471c1c4; BYTE $0xc0 // VPADDQ  XMM0,XMM1,XMM8
 ```

-The instruction to be assembled needs to start with a `//` preceded by either a single space The preceding characters will be overwitten by the correct sequence (irrespective of its contents) so when changing the instruction, rerunning `asm2plan9s` will update the BYTE sequence generated.

 Starting position of instruction
 --------------------------------

-The starting position of the `//` comment needs to follow the (imaginary) sequence with either a single space or a space followed by a back slash plus another space (see support for defines below).
-Upon first entering an instruction you can type eg `LONG $0x00000000; BYTE $0x00 // VZEROUPPER` to trigger the assembler.
+The instruction to be assembled needs to start with a `// +` The preceding characters will be overwitten by the correct sequence (irrespective of its contents) so when changing the instruction, rerunning `asm2plan9s` will update the BYTE sequence generated.
+Macro definitions will be preserved, so `#define macro // + VZEROUPPER` won't overwrite the `#define macro ` portion.

 Support for defines
 -------------------